rigetti/grove/docs/vqe/vqe_example.rst

     qvm = forest.Connection()

 Any Python function that takes a list of numeric parameters and outputs a pyQuil program can be used as an ansatz function.
-We'll see some more examples of this later.
+We will see some more examples of this later.
 For now, we just take a parameter list with a single parameter.

 .. code:: python

     def small_ansatz(params):
         return Program(RX(params[0], 0))

     print small_ansatz([1.0])

 .. parsed-literal::